-South Carolina assures that the setting transition plan included in this waiver renewal will be subject to any provisions or requirements included in the South Carolina's approved Statewide Transition Plan.
-South Carolina will implement any required changes upon approval of the Statewide Transition Plan and will make conforming changes to its waiver when it submits the next amendment or renewal.
+The state assures that this waiver amendment will be subject to any provisions or requirements included in the state's most recent approved home and community-based settings Statewide Transition Plan.
+The state will implement any required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan.